peterjc/backports.lzma/README.md

 Other than some minor changes in the exceptions for some errors, based on the unit tests everything seems to be working fine.

-Support under Python 2.6 and 2.7 is in progress (it now compiles but still plenty of test failires).
+Support under Python 2.6 and 2.7 is in progress (it compiles but there are still some test failures).
 Supporting older verions of Python 2 is probably going to be too much work.